turbot/steampipe-docs/docs/cloud/integrations/apachesuperset.md

   region;
   ```

 Once the result is returned, click `CREATE CHART` and select `PIE CHART`.
-Now Update the region and count columns into the dimensions field, set the metric field to aggregate `MAX` count and click `UPDATE CHART`.
+Now update the region and count columns into the dimensions field, set the metric field to aggregate `MAX` count and click `UPDATE CHART`.
 Custom queries can also be saved as datasets.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/apache-superset-custom-query.png" />
 </div>

-## Create dashboard to analyze resources
+## Create a dashboard to analyze resources

 Charts that display data are the building blocks of Apache Superset dashboards.
 We'll focus here on a creating a dashboard that monitors the Azure VMs and disks.
-To being, click `+Dashboard` from the Dashboards tab, and click `+Create a New Chart`.
-Then Create datasets and charts with `azure_compute_virtual_machine_metric_cpu_utilization_hourly` and `azure_compute_disk_metric_read_ops_daily` tables.
-Finally paste these queries to create dataset charts for VMs with disks not encrypted by customer managed key and list of unattached disks.
+To begin, click `+Dashboard` from the Dashboards tab, and click `+Create a New Chart`.
+Then create datasets and charts with `azure_compute_virtual_machine_metric_cpu_utilization_hourly` and `azure_compute_disk_metric_read_ops_daily` tables.
+Finally paste these queries to create dataset charts for VMs with disks not encrypted by customer-managed key, and for unattached disks.

 ```
 select